-- Reinventing culture is a 400M pound opportunity.
+- Reinventing culture is a £400M opportunity in the UK alone.
 Key focus areas need to be on building a coaching culture amongst line managers as they are the bridges between high level vision / strategies and operational activities.

 - Changing mindset and improving employee experience (vs structure and tech skills) are the two most critical focus areas to access the 85% of intangible value in the organization.

 - Need to change mindset on talent.
 It’s not the people that are in the spotlight that usually create the most value.
 Rather it’s the “unsung heroes” who do the critical behind the scenes work that need to be acknowledged.

 “… more than 60% of change projects are people related, and they stumble on … trying to transform employees’ attitudes and management behavior”[ Kotter 1995, McKinsey 2002 & 2008, and Prosci 2005, 2009]

 The evidence is overwhelmingly clear.
 85% of future value creation will come from the intangibles (i.e., the human lever) of the organization.
 However, our HR interventions do not yet reflect this knowledge and understanding.
 There is a big gap between what we KNOW and what we DO.
 This is not a judgment, it’s simply a reality we must acknowledge in the midst of these transformational times.
 The following framework by Edgar Schein (thought leader in organizational culture and transformation) helps us understand why this disconnect exists and what needs to be done before it can come back into alignment.